 They hired a business consultant to help them figure out how to do this, and the first thing the consultant noticed was sales of milkshakes tended to spike in the morning.
 The consultant did some research and quickly realized busy commuters were coming to the restaurant to buy the milkshakes because they were fast, but also because they were incredibly easy to drink in the car, unlike a breakfast sandwich.

-A job description can help you figure out similar findings for your law firm.
+A job description, or a job to be done, can help you figure out similar findings for your law firm.
 You’ll want to answer these questions: